NiklasKiuru/Functional-Animation/README.md

 	- `Complete()`: Marks the process as completed.
 This will not guarantee the process to reach its desired value.
 	All call targets for OnComplete will be fired and the process will end with its current value.
 Depending on execution order the actual removal process might happen next frame instead of right this frame.
-	- `Kill()`: Kills the process immediatly and does not fire OnComplete.
+	- `Kill()`: Kills the process immediately and does not fire OnComplete.

 * Set callbacks
 	- `OnStart()`: Fires when the process initially starts.
 (Currently after the first execution cycle.
 Might change this in the future)